Windsooon/cherry/README.md

     |   |   │     ├── file_11
     |   |   │     ├── …

-You can train you datasets now.
+Train you datasets:

     # By default, encoding will be utf-8,
     # You only need to run `train` at the first time
     >>> cherry.train('your_model_name', encoding='your_encoding')
+    # Classify text, `text` can be a list of text too.
     >>> res = cherry.classify('your_model_name', text='text to be classified')

 ### Quick Start

-Let's build an email classifier from sketch, this classifier can predict an email is spam or not.
+Let's build an email classifier from sketch, cherry will use this model to predict an email is spam or not.

 #### Project setup